Local Service Page

 Concrete walkway installation in Hamilton is a natural pairing with our concrete steps work.
 Most front-entry projects integrate a concrete walkway from the driveway or sidewalk to the new front steps.
 We install concrete walkways in Hamilton at $14 to $22 per square foot for a 4-inch broom-finish slab on a 6-inch compacted granular base, and $20 to $30 per square foot for 5-inch slabs with rebar reinforcement on Halton Till clay subgrades.
 Hamilton concrete walkways and concrete steps installation are quoted together for a single tied-together front entry.

 Every Hamilton concrete walkway gets the same OBC-compliant build: 4000 PSI air-entrained mix (5 to 7% entrained air), saw-cut control joints at 8 to 10-foot spacing, fibre or wire mesh reinforcement, and a year-one penetrating sealer to handle road salt.
+See our dedicated concrete walkways in Hamilton page for full pathway specs and pricing.
 Free on-site quote covering both concrete driveway and concrete walkway scope.

 How to Compare Concrete Step Contractors in Hamilton